Generative AI Training and Copyright Law: Legal Frameworks for Training Data Collection and Usage

-\textbf{Article 4} permits TDM for commercial purposes, with the following limitations: \begin{itemize} \item \textbf{Lawful Access:} The same understanding as for Article 3 applies. \item \textbf{Limited Retention of Data:} Data retention is allowed only for the duration necessary for TDM activities.\footnote{One could still argue that the TDM process is kind-of continuously ongoing, which seems to be the common practice.} \item \textbf{Opt-Out:} Rightsholders can opt out by reserving their rights in a machine-readable manner, such as through a \textit{robots.txt} file.\footnote{The actual wording is ``in an appropriate manner, such as machine-readable means in the case of content made publicly available online''.
+\textbf{Article 4} permits TDM for commercial purposes, with the following limitations: \begin{itemize} \item \textbf{Lawful access:} The same understanding as for Article 3 applies. \item \textbf{Limited retention of data:} Data retention is allowed only for the duration necessary for TDM activities.\footnote{One could still argue that the TDM process is kind-of continuously ongoing, which seems to be the common practice.} \item \textbf{Opt-out:} Rightholders can opt out by reserving their rights in a machine-readable manner, such as through a \textit{robots.txt} file.\footnote{The actual wording is ``in an appropriate manner, such as machine-readable means in the case of content made publicly available online''.
 There is no technical standard for this yet, which leaves room for a discussion of what is ``appropriate.''
 A common approach seems to be to put this in the \textit{robots.txt} file.
-A recent argument is that anything a human can read and understand -- such as text on an imprint page of a website -- is deemed machine-readable as well.} \end{itemize}
+A recent argument is that anything a human can read and understand -- such as text on an imprint page of a website -- is deemed machine-readable as well.
+For German case law on this issue see OLG Hamburg LG Hamburg GRUR 2024, 1710 – LAION; OLG Hamburg GRUR-RS 2025, 33887 – LAION.} \end{itemize}

-The DSM Directive’s provisions are relatively liberal for non-commercial research, allowing activities such as scraping the internet for MIDI and audio files or using subscription services like Spotify or Deezer for data collection.
+The DSM Directive's provisions are relatively liberal for non-commercial research, allowing activities such as scraping the internet for MIDI and audio files or using subscription services like Spotify or Deezer for data collection.
 This even implies that using freely downloadable pirated content is covered by the exception.
-However, for commercial applications, restrictions are more stringent, requiring data deletion after use and accommodating rightsholder opt-outs.
-Yet, use of freely available content is also generally considered admissible, even if it should have been found on pirate websites.
+However, for commercial applications, restrictions are more stringent, requiring data deletion after use and accommodating rightholder opt-outs.
 As a result, some content owners have started to negotiate specific paid-for TDM licences with for-profit miners.